How to Prepare For A New Employee Hire?

 Essentially, a dedicated place for personnel files should have everything you need to manage the human resources (HR) aspect of your business.
 If you have a hiring manager or dedicated HR professional, which is usually only the case for larger businesses, they will be in charge of these documents.

 Many states require that employers carry worker’s compensation insurance.
-This is insurance that your business holds in the event that an employee is injured on the job.
+This is insurance that your business holds if an employee is injured on the job.
 If this happened, the insurance would kick in to provide wages, and often medical benefits, for the injured employee.
-Workers compensation insurance is often two-fold and includes some form of liability insurance for the business.
+Worker’s compensation insurance is often two-fold and includes some form of liability insurance for the business.
 This insurance will protect employers against lawsuits for up to a certain monetary amount.

 Depending on the size of your business, some states will not require your business to have worker’s compensation insurance.